cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2026/standardflow.md

 Add the following shape uncertainties: `top_pt_ttbar_shape` affecting `ttbar`,the tau energy scale uncertainties `CMS_scale_t_1prong0pi0_13TeV`, `CMS_scale_t_1prong1pi0_13TeV` and `CMS_scale_t_3prong0pi0_13TeV` affecting all processes except `jetFakes`, and `CMS_eff_t_highpt` also affecting the same processes.

 Once this is done you can convert the text datacard into a RooFit workspace.
 If we feed the datacard directly into Combine, this step will be done internally every time we run.
-It is a good idea to do it explicitely especially for more complex analyses, since the conversion step can take a notable amount of time.
+It is a good idea to do it explicitly especially for more complex analyses, since the conversion step can take a notable amount of time.
 For this we use the `text2workspace.py` command:

 ```shell
 text2workspace.py datacard_part2.txt -m 800 -o workspace_part2.root